intelkevinputnam/vino-graphs/openvino_docs_performance_benchmarks_openvino.rst

 Intel® Distribution of OpenVINO™ toolkit Benchmark Results
 =============================================================

 This benchmark setup includes a single machine on which both the benchmark application and the OpenVINO™ installation reside.
+The presented performance benchmark numbers are based on the release 2022.2 of the Intel® Distribution of OpenVINO™ toolkit.

 The benchmark application loads the OpenVINO™ Runtime and executes inferences on the specified hardware (CPU, GPU or VPU).
-The benchmark application measures the time spent on actual inferencing (excluding any pre or post processing) and then reports on the inferences per second (or Frames Per Second).
-For more information on the benchmark application, please also refer to the entry 5 of the FAQ section doxid-openvino_docs_performance_benchmarks_faq.
+It measures the time spent on actual inferencing (excluding any pre or post processing) and then reports on the inferences per second (or Frames Per Second).
+For additional information on the benchmark application, refer to the entry 5 of the `FAQ section <./openvino_docs_performance_benchmarks_faq.html>`__.

 Measuring inference performance involves many variables and is extremely use-case and application dependent.
-We use the below four parameters for measurements, which are key elements to consider for a successful deep learning inference application:
+Below are four parameters for measurements, which are key elements to consider for a successful deep learning inference application:

 .. raw:: html